 Bronislaw Szerszynski

-TOPIC: Technology Before and After Monotheism
+TOPIC: The Twilight of the Machines: Technology Before and After Monotheism

 BIO: